MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-disable-emails.md

 # Disable email notifications

-One of the first activities you want to carry out is to turn off all email notifications for Migration.
+One of the first activities you want to carry out before starting a migration is to turn off all email notifications.
 This will ensure that your customers are not spammed with status emails regarding transfers, failures and progress.

-To turn off email notifications, log into the respective account and then click on the username in the top right-hand corner.
+To turn off email notifications

+1. Sign into the respective account, and then click on the username in the top right-hand corner.
- Then select Preferences and check the Never option.
+2. Select **Preferences** and check **Never**.

 >![Disable email notifications](media/mover-disable-emails.png)